wp-plugins/tweet-wheel/readme.txt

 * **Track clicks** and tweets history of individual tweeted templates.
 * Fill up the queue using **filtering by date range, amount and post type**.
 * Plenty minor improvements which overally boost user experience and easy of use.
+* Lifetime upgrades
 * **Premium support**

 [CLICK HERE TO UPGRADE](http://codecanyon.net/item/tweet-wheel-pro-automated-tweeting-for-wordpress/11802003)

 **If upgrading, please uninstall free version first!**

-If you have a suggestion for improvement or a new feature, feel free to use [the Support forum](https://wordpress.org/support/plugin/tweet-wheel) or contact us directly via [our website](https://nerdcow.co.uk/contact-us)
+If you have a suggestion for improvement or a new feature, feel free to use [the Support forum](https://wordpress.org/support/plugin/tweet-wheel) or contact us directly via [our website](https://nerdcow.co.uk/contact-us).

 Want regular updates?
 Follow us on [Twitter](https://twitter.com/NerdCowUK)